 The MPP enhances long-term profitability on a risk-adjusted basis and augments the return on member stockholders' capital investment.
 We generate earnings in the MPP from monthly interest payments minus the cost of funding and the cost of hedging the MPP's interest rate risk.
-Interest income on each loan is computed as the mortgage note rate multiplied by the loan's principal balance:
+Interest income on each loan is generally computed as the mortgage note rate multiplied by the loan's principal balance:

-- minus servicing costs (0.25 percent for conventional loans and 0.44 percent for FHA loans); - minus the cost of Supplemental Mortgage Insurance (for applicable loans); and - adjusted for the amortization of purchase premiums or the accretion of purchase discounts and for the amortization or accretion of fair value adjustments on loans initially classified as mortgage loan commitments.
+- minus servicing costs (0.25 percent for conventional loans and 0.44 percent for FHA loans); and - adjusted for the amortization of purchase premiums or the accretion of purchase discounts and for the amortization or accretion of fair value adjustments on loans initially classified as mortgage loan commitments.

 For new loan purchases, we consider the cost of the Lender Risk Account when we set conventional loan prices and evaluate the MPP's potential return on investment.
-The pricing of each structure depends on a number of factors and is specific to the PFI and to the loan pool.
 We do not receive fees or income for retaining the risk of losses in excess of any credit enhancements.